Building your own SaaS application

 Photo by Jukan Tateisi on Unsplash

-Now that you have a better understanding of what a SaaS is, let’s delve into the key steps to take in building a market-competitive online service:
+Now that you have a better understanding of what SaaS is, let's delve into the SaaS development process and what it takes to build a market-competitive cloud service:

 1. Research and study the market